Fruit of the Loom: 20th century

 On March 23, 1987, the company sold its subsidiary General Battery to Exide Corporation.

+The Jamestown plant reached peak employment of over 3,200 in 1990.
 In the 1990s, the American textile industry overall experienced widespread downsizing in the wake of North American Free Trade Agreement and General Agreement on Tariffs and Trade.

 In 1995, Chairman Farley announced that the company would close six plants in the Southeastern United States, and cut back operations at two others.
 Operations were moved to cheaper plants abroad.
 3,200 workers, or about 12 percent of its American work force, were laid off.
 Farley also announced that company earnings fell 22 percent, despite a 10 percent increase in sales.
+In 1998, the company closed its plant in Campbellsville, which employed 812 workers at the time and Frankfort plant in 2000, which employed 280 workers.

-In 1999, Fruit of the Loom filed for Chapter 11 bankruptcy protection, shortly after posting a net loss of $576.2 million.
-Its 66 million shares of outstanding common stock dropped in value from about $44 per share in early 1997 to just more than $1 by spring 2000.
-Reasons for the bankruptcy are varied.
-A large debt load which was assumed in the 1980s, a common practice at the time, did not help.
-William F. "Bill" Farley, the company's former chairman, CEO, and COO, was ousted prior to the bankruptcy filing in late 1999, after having piloted the company into massive debt and unproductive business ventures, including structuring the company into an off-shore entity in the Cayman Islands to avoid taxes.
+In 1999, Fruit of the Loom filed for Chapter 11 bankruptcy protection, shortly after posting a net loss of $576.2 million. including structuring the company into an off-shore entity in the Cayman Islands to avoid taxes.